Everyone knows how to use a record player, don’t they?

 How To Use A Record Player

 If you want to learn how to correctly set up and use your record player, you first need to understand its basic components.

-Regardless of the make or model, whether it’s a modern unit, or a vintage-style record player from the 1960s like this suitcase-style player from CMC, most models come equipped with the same components.
+Regardless of the make or model, whether it’s a modern unit, or a vintage-style record player from the 1960s like this suitcase-style player from Wockoder, most models come equipped with the same components.